 Upasaka Nandaka is a experienced Agile Coach, senior product leader, and meditation teacher-in-training in San Francisco, CA. His wish is to bring pragmatic, non-sectarian, but fully-authentic meditation instruction to corporate environments to reduce suffering and improve performance.
 He is our webmaster.

-David Battan is Executive Vice President and General Counsel of Interactive Brokers LLC.
+David Battan is Executive Vice President and General Counsel of a large financial services firm.
 He is a 1990 graduate of Duke University Law School and served in senior positions at several federal financial regulatory agencies.
 David currently serves on the Board of Directors of two federal securities exchanges and has also served on various advisory committees for U.S. regulatory agencies.

 June Lin is a graduate student studying community mental health and clinical psychotherapy at the California Institute of Integral Studies.
 She is passionate about building equity and improving access to mental health care for traditionally underserved communities.
 Before this, June spent 10 years working in the tech industry doing marketing and product development.
 June is the Pragmatic Dharma Foundation’s treasurer.

 Noah Starbuck is a recruiter in Seattle.
 He has recently enjoyed helping facilitate a range of urban meditation meetups devoted to pragmatic, open discussion of practice.
 His own practice has focused on anapanasati, gladdening the mind, noting, conduct & aligning all aspects of life with insight.
 His vision is for deep meditation practice to become available to as wide an audience as possible in scalable & authentic ways.
 He is in charge of outreach for Pragmatic Dharma Foundation.